WordPress/wporg-support-guidelines/faq.md

 [last updated alert here]

-## How do I make an account?
+## How do I create an account?
+In order to post or comment in this forum, you first need to have an account at WordPress.org.
+You can register at https://login.wordpress.org/register
+If you already have an account, then please bear in mind that we strongly don't want anyone to actively use more than one account in parallel (unless they have a really good reason to do it).

 ## How do I find if my problem is already solved?

 You can search the forums for an answer before you post.
-All of WordPress.org has been indexed by [Google](http://www.google.com/), so if a forum search doesn’t result in answers, check in Google too (e.g. Google for [site:wordpress.org/support widget](https://www.google.com/search?hl=en&q=site%3Awordpress.org%2Fsupport%20widget&gws_rd=ssl)).
+All of WordPress.org has been indexed by [Google](http://www.google.com/), so if a search directly in the forum doesn’t result in answers, check in Google too (e.g. Google for [site:wordpress.org/support widget](https://www.google.com/search?hl=en&q=site%3Awordpress.org%2Fsupport%20widget&gws_rd=ssl)).

-If the only topics are similar, but not exact, go ahead and make your own post so you can get individual help.
+If the topics you find don’t help you, go ahead and make your own post so you can get individual help.

 ## I have the same problem!
 Can I just reply to someone else's post with "Me too"?